 New terms may need to be negotiated with suppliers since working capital may not initially be available.
 As your payment terms get extended due to offering net terms, supplier terms, in turn, may need to extend as well.
 Otherwise, the company may experience a cash flow crunch in which money is not available to meet immediate expenses.

-Some customers will likely end up not paying at all.
+Even while offering an early payment discount, some customers will likely end up not paying at all.
 It might sound a bit extreme, but nonpayment on net terms is common.
 However, nonpayments should be a very small percentage of invoiced customers.
 If there are a lot of nonpayments, this is a sign that credit screening is poor.
 Customers that should not be paying on credit (because they do not qualify) are being allowed into the company’s credit program.

 Nonpaying customers don’t mean it's the end of the line in regards to collecting your money.
 You can continue to send notices to these customers and eventually start reducing the amount they owe.
 Some of these customers may pay all or some of the reduced amount.
 At some point, you might consider hiring a collection agency.
 Some agency payment arrangements only charge a fee if the agency can collect past due amounts.